- Grains are high in carbohydrates.

 How do I cook grains?

 Often grains are made into food items you use every day such as bread and pasta.
 You can also cook the grains listed above and eat them on their own.
-Rinse 1 cup of grains in cold water and then drain.
-To cook grains, put 2 cups of cold water in a pot and bring to a boil.
-Add the drained grains to boiling water and cover pot.
-Turn down the heat so the water is boiling lightly, or simmering.
-Cook until there is no water left and grains are slightly chewy.
-Do not stir or uncover the pot while the grains are cooking.
+Some require that you rinse them in cold water and then drain prior to cooking.
+Some grains are cooked by putting 2 cups of cold water in a pot and bringing, adding the 1 cup rinsed grains to boiling water and covering the pot.
+The heat is then turned down so the water is boiling lightly, or simmering.
+It is done when there is no water left and grains are slightly chewy.
+With this method it is important not to stir or uncover the pot while the grains are cooking.
+Be sure to follow the directions ont he package for whichever grain you are cooking.

 - Rice doesn’t need to be rinsed like other grains.